rafamrslima/100days-codeup/log.md

 ### Day 53/100
 Rust Studies -> Today I solved the rustlings exercises related to enums.
 I am getting familiar with the syntax of the language, soon I plan to deep dive into solana and blockchain development using Rust.

+### Day 54/100
+Today I took a look at examples and templates of smart contracts on Solana.
+And I keep practicing Rust programming on RustRover.